CharlieLaughton/water_shuffle/README.md

 cd water_shuffle
 pip install .
 ```
-You should now find the command `water-shuffle` in your path:
+Installation will typically take less than one minute.
+You should then find the command `water-shuffle` in your path:
 ```
 which water-shuffle`
 ```